TONGASS NATIONAL FOREST

 THE FIGHT TO PROTECT THE TONGASS FROM OLD-GROWTH CLEARCUTS

-The Tongass National Forest, America's largest national forest, continues to be threatened by new congressional attempts to clear-cut rare and valuable old-growth trees.
-In addition, in October 2020, the U.S. Forest Service under the previous Trump administration announced plans to issue a final Alaska-specific Roadless Rule, eliminating roadless protections for the Tongass National Forest and opening millions of acres of irreplaceable old-growth temperate rainforest to clearcut logging.
-Alaska state officials and the Alaska congressional delegation are attempting to force on local communities and the region’s economies something they don’t want or need: a revival of large-scale clear-cutting and an attempt to resurrect an industry that supports less than one percent of the region’s economy.
+In October 2020, the U.S. Forest Service under the Trump administration announced plans to issue a final Alaska-specific Roadless Rule, eliminating roadless protections for the Tongass National Forest and opening millions of acres of irreplaceable old-growth temperate rainforest to clearcut logging.
+Alaska state officials and congressional delegation are attempting to force a revival of large-scale clearcutting to resurrect an industry that supports less than one percent of the region’s economy.
+Thanks to widespread in-state and national support, the Biden administration re-instated the Roadless Rule in the Tongass, protecting this crucial landscape for generations to come.